 Scaling in Service Fabric

 Azure Service Fabric makes it easy to build scalable applications by managing the services, partitions, and replicas on the nodes of a cluster.
 Running many workloads on the same hardware enables maximum resource utilization, but also provides flexibility in terms of how you choose to scale your workloads.
+This Channel 9 video describes how you can build scalable microservices applications:

 Scaling in Service Fabric is accomplished several different ways: